your-digital-research/unity-math-for-game-devs/README.md

 # Unity Math for Game Developers

 Welcome to the "unity-math-for-game-devs" repository!
 This collection of examples demonstrates various math concepts used in game development.
-The content in this repository is based on tutorials and instructions from [Acegikmo's YouTube Channel](https://www.youtube.com/@Acegikmo/videos).
+The content in this repository is based on tutorials and instructions from [Acegikmo's YouTube Channel](https://www.youtube.com/@Acegikmo/videos) and created by [Davit Badalyan](https://github.com/davit-badalyan).

 ## Table of Contents